rahulranjansah/hapsira/docs/source/quickstart.md

 ## Studying artificial perturbations: thrust

-In addition to natural perturbations, poliastro also has built-in artificial perturbations (thrust guidance laws) aimed at intentional change of some orbital elements.
+In addition to natural perturbations, hapsira also has built-in artificial perturbations (thrust guidance laws) aimed at intentional change of some orbital elements.
 For example, to simultaneously change eccentricity and inclination:

 ```python
 >>> ecc_0, ecc_f = [0.4, 0.0] << u.one